FAAREQTI/AgentX_Hackathon/README.md

-# Complaint Compass Backend API
+# Complaint Compass

-Complaint Compass is multi-tenant complaint analysis platform with AI-powered risk assessment and solution generation.
+Complaint Compass is a multi-tenant complaint analysis platform with AI-powered risk assessment and solution generation.
+This project is a full-stack application with a backend API built with FastAPI and a modern frontend using Next.js, shadcn/ui, and Tailwind CSS.

 ## Features